aaltonewmedia/learn.newmedia.dog/content/courses/art+media-studio/09/index.md

 ### Mandatory: Process documentation

-Send me a freely formatted documentation of your process.
+Send me a freely formatted documentation of your process [via MyCourses](https://mycourses.aalto.fi/mod/assign/view.php?id=1043750).
 This can be but is not limited to the following:

 1. Pdf file with text and images.
 2. Link to a Miro board or some other online planning tool that you have been using to plan your project.